• Skip to primary navigation

 Invasive and Harmful Species

-Alaska Center for Conservation Science serves as a repository for occurrence data and biological information on terrestrial non-native plants and animals and harmful or non-native marine species in Alaska with a specific focus on invasive species.
+Invasive species can have strong impacts on native species, habitats, and natural resources.
+Indeed, invasive species are considered to be one of the leading threats to native species worldwide.
 The term “invasive species” means different things to different people.
 For ecologists, a species is “invasive” if it establishes and spreads rapidly to new areas.
 Often, the word “invasive” refers to non-native species that negatively affect the region to which they are introduced and that have usually been introduced by humans (whether intentionally or accidentally).
-Invasive species can have strong impacts on native species, habitats, and natural resources, and they are considered to be one of the leading threats to biodiversity worldwide.

 Icon for Non-Native Plants Non-Native Plants